Wooly-AI/docs/docs/Root/Introduction.md

 The WoolyAI Server is a container you'll run on your GPU host.
 It receives the Wooly Instruction Set from the WoolyAI Client and performs JIT compilation for cross-vendor CUDA execution.
 It also handles dynamic GPU resource allocation, maximizing per-GPU usage at all times.

 Just like the Client, you'll connect your WoolyAI Server to the WoolyAI Controller.
-At that point, the Controller will be able to distribute execution requests to the WoolyAI Server based on real-time GPU availability.
+At that point, the Controller will be able to distribute execution requests to the WoolyAI Server based on real-time GPU utilization metrics.

 GPU Utilization benefits are therefore twofold:

-1. The best WoolyAI Server is selected for the incoming execution request by the WoolyAI Controller based on real-time GPU availability.
+1. The best WoolyAI Server is selected for the incoming execution request by the WoolyAI Controller based on real-time GPU utilization.
 2. The kernel executions are dynamically allocated GPU resources once running on a WoolyAI Server.

 ### What is the WoolyAI Controller?